marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/my-programming-timeline.md

 * Built  website for the local parish, with ASP.NET Web Forms and SQL Server for database.
 The guy mentioned above used it as an example to teach me about SQL injections.

-**2007** - Got the book "Visual C# 2015 Step by Step" and went through it during summer holiday.
+**2007** - Got the book "Visual C# 2005 Step by Step" and went through it during summer holiday.
 Learned all the concepts, from the basics to object-oriented programming.
 Back at school, I did a test and skipped my A course in Programming.

 **2008**

 * Exploring concepts and figuring stuff out - building my own JSON parser, and building a MVC framework which used basic reflection.

+* Built a Sudoku solver with UI as a school assignment.
+C#/.NET and WPF.

 * As a Christmas project, I built my own "Virtual Computer" that took instructions, executed them and visualized what happened to register and such in a UI built with WPF.